Dept. of Computer Science

 Since October 2017 I've been a PhD student at the University of Oxford, working with Sam Staton.
 I am also a member of Balliol College.
 Previously, I obtained an MASt in Pure Mathematics at the University of Cambridge and a Bachelor in Mathematics from University of Hamburg.
 You can find my complete CV here.

 My research interests include programming language semantics, category theory, and probability theory, which come together in the field of probabilistic programming.

 I'm furthermore very interested in (Bayesian) machine learning, quantum computation, functional programming, algebraic effects and type theory.
 I have a pure-maths background in logic, topology and algebraic geometry.

 - Probabilistic Programming Semantics for Name

 Marcin Sabok, Sam Staton, Dario Stein, Michael Wolman.
-Accepted for POPL 2021
+POPL 2021

 Beta-Bernoulli process and Algebraic Effects